-Ships come in to the Capital City of Nuuk and some go to Sisimuit, but distribution is not easy.
-Greenland is also very difficult to travel.
-None of the country is connected to each other.
+Ships with food come into the Capital City of Nuuk and some go to Sisimuit, but distribution is not easy.
+Greenland is also very difficult to travel around.
+None of the country’s communities are connected to each other.
 There are no roads leading in and out of villages.
 There is a polar Icecap in the way, so the only way to get around is by ship or flight.

-It’ not like there’s regular flights to Greenland bringing in Chiquita bananas and Florida oranges to everyone.
+It’s not like there are regular flights to Greenland bringing in Chiquita bananas and Florida oranges to everyone.
 Ports are few and far between and if you live outside the capital or main villages, you must rely on yourself.

 Whale Hunting History

-As tourists, we all go to these destinations to spot the great whale.
+As tourists, we all go to these destinations to spot whale whale.

 Greenlanders kill about 175 whales per year.
-This includes the Minke Whale that has the highest population of whales but it also includes the Narwhal that is endangered with approximately 20,000-50,000 remaining.
+This includes the Minke Whale that has the highest population of whales at 200,000.
+But it also includes the Narwhal that is endangered with approximately 20,000-50,000 remaining.

 We do question, “why are they allowed to hunt an endangered animal at all.
 Can’t they stick to hunting the whales that are less endangered?”